tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Add artifact blade in the Azure portal with the Policy assignment artifact type selected and the Append tag and its value from the resource group policy definition highlighted.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image123.png "Add artifact policy definition selection")

-    >[!NOTE]
-    >We need to add two of the same policy definition so we can ensure each tag for *IOCode* and *CostCenter* is replicated from the resource group to any child resources.
+    >**Note**: We need to add two of the same policy definition so we can ensure each tag for *IOCode* and *CostCenter* is replicated from the resource group to any child resources.

 14. Click **+ Add artifact...** and then select **Azure Resource Manager template (Subscription)** for the **Artifact type** in the **Add artifact** blade.